sinaatalay/sinaatalay.com/src/projects/design-of-a-dynamometer.md

 ## Conclusion

-In this project, an electric absorption dynamometer is designed, modeled, and simulated to build in Fall 2022.
+In this project, an electric absorption dynamometer is designed, modeled, and simulated to build in the fall of 2022.
 The design will be used in the mechanical engineering laboratories of Boğaziç University for small DC motors.

 Firstly, we researched and learned how a dynamometer works.
 Then we selected an absorption unit which is a DC generator.
 After the absorption unit selection, we formulated the dynamometer carefully and designed the system to achieve our targets bound to our constraints.
 Next, we modeled the system mathematically and simulated it to understand further if the design works fine.
 Finally, we designed the mechanical structure and analyzed the project's total cost (even though this part is not included on the site).